gitlabhq/gitlabhq/doc/install/installation.md

     # Or for PostgreSQL
     sudo -u git -H bundle install --deployment --without development test mysql

-## Configure Git

-GitLab needs to be able to commit and push changes to Gitolite.
-In order to do that Git requires a username and email.
-(We recommend using the same address used for the `email.from` setting in `config/gitlab.yml`)

-    sudo -u git -H git config --global user.name "GitLab" sudo -u git -H git config --global user.email "gitlab@localhost"

-## Setup GitLab Hooks

-    sudo cp ./lib/hooks/post-receive /home/git/.gitolite/hooks/common/post-receive
-    sudo chown git:git /home/git/.gitolite/hooks/common/post-receive

 ## Initialise Database and Activate Advanced Features